ifduyue/pyssdb/README.rst

 Description
 -----------
-A SSDB Client Library for Python.
+A thread-safe SSDB Client Library for Python.

 Installation
 -------------